nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Sorting the list of clients : `sort`

+Sort the list of clients in ClientBook by their names in alphabetical order.

+Format: `sort DIRECTION`

+* Sort the list of clients according the specified `DIRECTION`.
+* The specified `DIRECTION` can be `/a` for ascending order or `/d` for descending order.

+Examples:
+* `sort /a` sorts the current list of clients in ascending order.

 ### Exiting the program : `exit`

 Exits the program.